LeszekM12/Currency-converter-react/README.md

 # Currecny Converter

-Currency converter app is created in react js, converts PLN to the other currencies costs.
+Currency converter app is created in react js, converts PLN to the more than 160 currencies costs.
 My project is based on the [YouCode](https://youcode.pl/frontend-developer/)

 [App](https://leszekm12.github.io/Currency-converter-react/)